tekartik/sqflite/sqflite/doc/troubleshooting.md

 ## Warning database has been locked for...

-I you get this output in debug mode:
+If you get this output in debug mode:

 > Warning database has been locked for 0:00:10.000000.
 Make sure you always use the transaction object for database operations during a transaction

 One common mistake is to use the db object in a transaction: